Mikulus6/lacel/README.md

 * [setuptools](https://pypi.org/project/setuptools/) (necessary only for `setup.py` script) (tested with setuptools 65.3.0)
 * [Pillow](https://pypi.org/project/Pillow/) (tested with Pillow 9.2.0)

+### Installation process

 In order to install *Łacel* run the following command ([Git](https://git-scm.com/) is required):
 ```bash
 pip3 install git+https://github.com/Mikulus6/lacel.git
 ```

-You can also manually install all dependencies and paste the directory `lacel` into the directory `Lib\site-packages`.
+Alternatively you can manually install all dependencies and paste the directory `lacel` into the directory `Lib\site-packages`.

 ## Documentation